hollowdll/chat-messaging-app/README.md

 - Example database URL: `jdbc:postgresql://localhost:5433/test_db`
 - `schema.sql` generates database tables. `schema-production.sql` is for production build.

+In production build, you need to set environment variable `SPRING_PROFILES_ACTIVE=production`.
+With this, `application-production.properties` will be used.
+When running the application locally, default profile will be used instead.

 # Database

 This project uses PostgreSQL as database.